-The very best internet optical illusions around
+59 of the best internet optical illusions around: You won't believe your eyes

 There are a few of these sorts of optical illusions on the web – a simple image of two people embracing throws your brain into confusion where the couple are at strange angles and it's hard to immediately decipher which head (or other body part) belongs to which person.

-Owl coffee
+Owl Eyes in coffee

 Here Stuart Rutherford managed to magic an owl's face inside his coffee mug by simply dropping a couple of Hula Hoops into the mix.

-In the 1990's, Magic Eye was an extremely popular series of books which allowed people to see 3D images by focussing on an otherwise 2D image – usually in the form of a non-descriptive pattern.
+In the 1990s, Magic Eye was an extremely popular series of books which allowed people to see 3D images by focusing on an otherwise 2D image – usually in the form of a non-descriptive pattern.

 Last year Blake Lively posted an image to her Instagram account showing a Magic Eye-like image to help promote her shark movie "The Shallows".